Helping One Guy Honors Jon Smalling

 DETAILS

-Jon Smalling was born in January 1985 to Karen and Richard (who to this day call him Jonathan.)
-Jon is a lifelong resident of Cobb County, with deep roots in both Acworth and Kennesaw.
+Jon Smalling was born in January 1985 to Karen and Richard.
+Jon is a lifelong resident of Acworth.
 He graduated from North Cobb High School in 2003 and went on to earn a Bachelor of Science in Professional Sales from Kennesaw State University in 2007.
-During his time at KSU, Jon demonstrated an early commitment to leadership and faith by founding the campus's Wesley Foundation.
-Family Life In 2007, Jon married his wife, Ashlyn.
-Together, they are raising three sons: Owen (born 2009), Liam (born 2012), and Ellis (born 2014).
-Their active household is rounded out by their three beloved dogs: Lilo, Winnie, and Hank (the Tank).
-Jon also maintains close family ties with his brother, Matt, who resides in Athens, Georgia.
+During his time at KSU, Jon demonstrated an early commitment to leadership and faith by founding the campus’s Wesley Foundation.
+Family Life In 2007, Jon married his high school sweetheart, Ashlyn.
+They are proud to say they have been dating each other for over 20 years.
+Together, they are raising three sons: Owen (2009), Liam (2012), and Ellis (2014).
+Their active household is rounded out by their beloved dogs.
+Jon also maintains close family ties with his brother, Matt, who resides in Athens, GA.
 The Diagnosis: A Rare and Aggressive Cancer In September 2025, Jon’s life changed with a single hospital admission.
-What was initially suspected to be a routine lung issue was revealed to be a mass on his thymus—a specialized organ in the chest responsible for immune system development.
-The eventual diagnosis was Thymic Carcinoma (specifically High-Grade Squamous Cell Carcinoma).
+After a lingering cough and a missed diagnosis of bronchitis he went back to an urgent care where they luckily took an additional step and X-Rayed his lungs.
+What was initially suspected to be a routine lung issue was revealed to be a softball sized mass on his thymus—a specialized organ in the chest responsible for immune system development.
+The eventual diagnosis was Thymic Carcinoma.
 This is a rare, aggressive malignancy that differs significantly from more common thymomas.
-Timeline Sept 25, 2025: Hospital Admission.
-Initial discovery of the mass during respiratory distress.
-Dec 4, 2025: Robotic Surgery.
-Full removal of the visible tumor.
-Dec 15, 2025: Pathology Report.
-Confirmed High-Grade Squamous Cell Carcinoma.
-Jan 1, 2026: First PET Scan.
-NED (No Evidence of Disease) achieved post-surgery.
-Feb 12, 2026: Proton Therapy.
-Start of 30 sessions of targeted radiation at Emory.
-Mar 25, 2026: Ringing the Bell.
-Completion of radiation treatment.
-Apr 21, 2026: Follow-up Scan.
-Continued NED status confirmed.
+Thymic carcinoma is extraordinarily rare, rare enough that most oncologists and even many thoracic cancer specialists may never personally treat a case during their careers.
+This type of cancer accounts for less than 1% of cancer diagnosis worldwide and only a few hundred cases globally.
 Current Status Due to the relentless nature of Thymic Carcinoma, Jon will continue to have quarterly PET scans for the foreseeable future.
+The reoccurring rate for this type of cancer is greater than 50% within the first 2-5 years, even while under NED.
+This type of cancer never goes into remission and is why ongoing scans and imaging is required.

 TICKETS Selected during registration